How to QA Smart Contracts on Blockchain

 PreRelease Deployment

-In cases where certain contracts need to interface with third-party contracts not available on TestNets, deploying your smart contracts on the Mainnet becomes necessary for final testing.
+In cases where specific contracts need to interface with third-party contracts not available on TestNets, deploying your smart contracts on the Mainnet becomes necessary for final testing.
 This step is crucial to confirm that they function correctly in the live environment as anticipated.

 Mainnet Deployment